 Whereas it is easier to determine non-vegan ingredients such as fish sauce in other Asian food, it’s not so simple to find non-vegan ingredients when looking at the label on a bottle of soy sauce.

-Lactic acid can be found in plant sources, but also animal sources.
-The type of lactic acid that is used to create soy sauce is unclear by simply looking at the label.
+Lactic acid bacteria can be found in plant sources and animal sources.
+The type of lactic acid used to create soy sauce is unclear by simply looking at the label.

 What is also unclear is whether or not the brands that make soy sauce use animal testing.

-Here is a list of the most common soy sauce brands along with an ingredient list for each one.
+Here is a list of the most common soy sauce brands and an ingredient list.

 - La Choy: Water, Hydrolyzed Soy Protein, Corn Syrup, Salt, Caramel Color, Potassium Sorbate (Preservative).